-Protection of the environment from the contamination from agricultural chemicals has been recognized by the Minnesota Legislature since the late 1970s.
-Rules for the storage of dry and liquid bulk fertilizer were adopted by the Department in the 1970s.
+Protecting the environment from agricultural chemical contamination has been recognized by the Minnesota Legislature since the late 1970s.
+Rules for the storage of dry and liquid bulk fertilizer were adopted by the MDA in the 1970s.
 Significant amendments to the Minnesota Pesticide Control Law (M.S.
 18B) and the Fertilizer, Soil Amendment and Plant Amendment (M.S.
-18C) occurred in 1989 with the adoption of the Minnesota Groundwater Act of 1989 and the subsequent rules that were adopted by the MDA in the early 1990s.
+18C) occurred in 1989 with the adoption of the Minnesota Groundwater Act and the subsequent rules that were adopted by the MDA in the early 1990s.